Kazuo256/from-the-depths/README.md

 ```

 On Windows, create a shortcut of the LÖVE executable in your desktop, then
-drag the "game" folder to it and release.
+drag nd drop the "game" folder on it.